jeremiah-k/fetchtastic/README.md

 ### Run the Setup Process

-Run the setup command and follow the proompts to configure Fetchtastic:
+Run the setup command and follow the prompts to configure Fetchtastic:

 ```bash
 fetchtastic setup